dyankov91/bash-aliases/README.md

 # Usage

-* Download the package using git.
+* Download the package and place it inside `~/.bash` folder in your home.

 * Link it inside your .bashrc (.bash_profile) file.